highcharts/node-export-server/README.md

   - `@returns {Object}` A new object containing options structured according to the mapping defined in `nestedProps` or an empty object if the provided `oldOptions` is not a correct object.

+- `function validateOption(name, configOption, strictCheck = true)`: Validates a specified option using the corresponding validator from the configuration object.
+Returns the original option if the validation is disabled globally.

+  - `@param {string} name` - The name of the option to validate.
+  - `@param {any} configOption` - The value of the option to validate.
+  - `@param {boolean} [strictCheck=true]` - Determines if stricter validation should be applied.
+The default value is `true`.

+  - `@returns {any}` The parsed and validated value of the option.

+- `function validateOptions(configOptions, strictCheck = true)`: Validates the provided configuration options for the exporting process.
+Returns the original option if the validation is disabled globally.

+  - `@param {Object} configOptions` - The configuration options to be validated.
+  - `@param {boolean} [strictCheck=true]` - Determines if stricter validation should be applied.
+The default value is `true`.

+  - `@returns {Object}` The parsed and validated configuration options object.

 - `async function initExport(initOptions = {})`: Initializes the export process.
 Tasks such as configuring logging, checking the cache and sources, and initializing the resource pool occur during this stage.

   This function must be called before attempting to export charts or set up a server.